 If you love your Mediterranean vegetables, try out this Catalonian Escalivada, a dish made with red bell peppers, eggplants, onions, tomato, garlic, and extra virgin olive oil.
 We love serving this easy dish at large banquets.

-During the fall season, we never miss the chance to roast vegetables like butternut squash, Sweet potatoes, Brussels Sprouts, Cauliflower, Pumpkin, and roasted carrots; find all the recipes on our site.
+During the fall season, we never miss the chance to roast vegetables like butternut squash, Sweet potatoes, Healthy Roasted Brussels Sprouts, Cauliflower, Pumpkin, and roasted carrots; find all the recipes on our site.

 Mediterranean Honey Roasted Vegetables with Brussel Sprouts and Carrots

 - 10 oz carrots 2 large peeled and cut into 1” chunks

 - 10 oz beetroot 2 beets – peeled and cut into 1” chunks